-The only expenses not covered in your trip cost are meals in airports on travel days and any souvenirs that you may wish to purchase.
+The only expenses not covered in your trip cost are meals in airports on travel days, as well as meals on your free day, and any souvenirs or snacks that you may wish to purchase.
+Airfare is also not included in the base cost of the trip.